thelordofdino4/Arathia-The-Posthistoric-Frontier/README.md

 Genre
 Prehistoric Fantasy Adventure RPG
 Setting
 Arathia, a vast and diverse continent with forests, deserts, tundras, and volcanoes.
 Wonderful and awe-inspiring, filled with both harmony and danger.
+Humans from Earth sought to escape their dying planet by seeding Arathia, a distant world they believed to be uninhabited.
+However, Arathia was already home to diverse and evolving life forms.
+Due to a cosmic anomaly and time dilation, humans only returned to Arathia after what seemed like a thousand years to them but was actually 65 million years on Arathia.
 Storyline

 The protagonist is a hunter striving to become the best, maintain balance with nature, and protect civilization from monstrous threats.